Logo

 • Redundancy and real-time network monitoring

-• Automated scalability for suspicious peaks
+• Automated scalability in the face of suspicious spikes

 4. Credential Theft